mhseiden/pixel-sorting-c/README.md

 + The `WITH [...]
 RUNS` clause states how run boundaries are computed.

 Note that multiple queries can be strung together using the `THEN` keyword.
 This enables easy chaining of operations without having to write the buffers to disk between each run.

+Also note that the query must be quoted when submitted to the CLI Tool, since it should interpreted as a single string.

 ## Examples
 + [pixelsort'd Van Gogh](http://imgur.com/a/kmtxm)